 Not drinking alcohol.
 Heavy alcohol use can damage the liver.
 Once the liver is damaged, even a small amount of alcohol can cause problems.
 You can slow down the cirrhosis getting worse if you stop all alcohol use.

 Treating symptoms.
 Cirrhosis can cause swelling in your stomach and legs.
 A low-salt diet can help ease this symptom.
 Stay under about 2,000 mg of sodium a day.
 Taking water pills (diuretics) may also be prescribed to help with swelling.
+Cirrhosis can also cause mental confusion.
+Medicines are used to treat this.

 Eating healthy foods

 Losing extra weight.
 This is especially important if you are overweight, or have diabetes, high blood pressure, or high cholesterol and triglycerides.
-Controlling these condition can slow down the cirrhosis getting worse.
+Controlling these conditions can slow down the cirrhosis getting worse.
 Exercise can help you lose weight.

 Removing iron from your blood.
 Sometimes the amount of iron in your liver is higher than normal.
 Your healthcare provider may remove extra iron from your blood.